Core Concepts

 Consider a sample of gas in a 1-liter container.
 From our article, What is Pressure, we know that the pressure exerted on the container from the gas is the sum of the collisions of the particles, divided by the surface area of the container, .
 We also know that the volume is related to the surface area, and if the volume decreases, the surface area will decrease as well.

 From these two relations, we can see that as the volume decreases, the total pressure is going to increase.
-This leads us to our gas law, .
+This leads us to Boyle’s law formula, .

 We can make a graph of this relationship as follows: